jboy/nim-pymod/README.md

         The string returned will be a greeting directed specifically at that audience.

-There is additional example code in the `tests` directory.
+There is additional example code in the `examples` directory.

 System requirements
 -------------------